Lake Atitlan Guatemala

 El Arco de Santa Catalina in Antigua Guatemala

-Taking a day trip to Lake Atitlan from Antigua is an option!
-It’s a FULL day, but it’s better than no visit at all!
+Taking a day trip to Lake Atitlan from Antigua is possible if you’re short on time

 Tips for Booking Your Trip: